benallfree/ts-pb-hooks-starter/README.md

 Features:

 - Create multiple hook files
-- Include your own librareis in hook handlers
+- Include your own libraries in hook handlers
-- Compile everything to ES5 (what PocketBase/goja requires)
+- Compile everything to goja-compatible JS
 - Typescript typings for goja and PocketBase environments